 - Business customers: single customers with many devices on their accounts (ex. restaurant suppliers, factories.)
 Installation process is completed by the business.

-- Consumer market: end-user customer who buys a device and completes the installation process individually.
+- Consumers: end-user customer who buys a device and completes the installation process individually.

 Next, it is vital that any IoT device is able to be connected easily and reliably.
 Without a simple connection and reliable process, the device is essentially useless and causes lots of problems: from bad reviews to customer service costs or abandoning the process.